Minnesota State Highway 56: History

 Highway 56 was authorized on November 2, 1920 between U.S. Route 16 and Kenyon.
 The route was extended south to U.S. Highway 63 and north through the Twin Cities to U.S. Highway 169 in Aitkin in 1933.

 The route was then terminated to various locations in Saint Paul from 1963 to 1974.
 The portion of Highway 56 through and north of Minneapolis was renumbered State Highway 47 in 1963.

 Highway 56 had its northern terminus at what was then State Highway 3 in downtown St. Paul (now U.S. 52) from 1974 to 1994, and has ended at its current northern terminus at Hampton since 1994.

-Part of the former route (Concord Street) from Interstate Highway 494 in South St. Paul to U.S. Highway 52 in Saint Paul is now marked as State Highway 156.
-In addition, the portion of the former route beyond that (Concord Blvd.) running from Interstate 494 south to U.S. Highway 52 in Inver Grove Heights, MN is now designated as Dakota County Road 56.
+Part of the former route (Concord Street) from Interstate 494 in South St. Paul to U.S. Highway 52 in Saint Paul was marked as State Highway 156, which was then turned back to Dakota County maintenance in 2020.
+In addition, the portion of the former route beyond that (Concord Boulevard), running from the Saint Paul city limits south to U.S. Highway 52 in Inver Grove Heights, is now designated as Dakota County Road 56.